dbstylesnet/php-auth-project/README.md

 * tests - tests (unit)
 * docker - container docker settings

-Docker is optional.

 Installation:
 * Install docker
-* Go to the docker folder
-* Docker-compose up (-d run as daemon)
+* In Docker folder run: $ docker-compose up (-d run as daemon)

-* Wait until all the image is installed, then open localhost: 8080 and if we see "Hello World", then everything is ok :)
+[http://localhost:5006](http://localhost:5006) to view it in the browser.

+To run React front-end:
+* Go to frontend folder and then $ yarn && yarn start

 How to run tests?
-* docker exec -ti docker_php_1 bash
+* $ docker exec -ti docker_php_1 bash
-* vendor/bin/phpunit tests/
+* $ vendor/bin/phpunit tests/

 How to close all containers?
-* docker-compose down -v
+* $ docker-compose down -v